CatiaMachado997/TimeTableGenerator/solution_v3/README.md

 ---

 ## Overview
-This project generates optimized university course timetables from real datasets.
+This project generates optimized course timetables from real datasets.
 It supports direct Excel import, robust data validation, and produces output files for review and analysis.

 ---